 Agriculture is a marvelously diverse, ever-changing profession.
 The methods, equipment, practices and philosophies we discuss here are based on long-standing principles, but they continue to evolve with the industry they serve.
 We will try to keep all the various pages updated as those methods and best practices change.

 We make no claims to have perfected these methods.
-This is an ongoing process, not just for us but for anyone and everyone trying to farm sustainably.
+This is an ongoing process, not just for us but for anyone and everyone trying to farm or ranch successfully.
 We aren't even particularly accomplished at it yet.
 Many of our web pages will talk about where we goofed up, what we did wrong, and what we're trying to fix.
-That's human, an that's natural.
-All our most respected teachers and mentors along the line have told us repeatedly that we'll never "arrive" at sustainability.
-At best, we'll only get better at it over time.
+That's human, and that's natural.
+All our most respected teachers and mentors along the line have told us repeatedly that we'll never "arrive" at success or sustainability.
+At best, we'll only get better at these two goals over time.

 So with one part excitement, two parts humility, three parts humor and seven parts patience, we hereby wish to share what we've learned along the way.
 All our web pages, all our blog entries, all the books and articles and PDF downloads you'll find on this website will have that successful farming and ranching philosophy as a foundation.
 We hope that by collecting and presenting as much solid information as we can, your questions about sustainable farming will be answered.
 Tour around our website, and please feel free to send us any questions you may have.
 We hope you enjoy your visit!